futurexv2016/url-shortener/README.md

 Note:
 The requirements does not require search feature (6).
 However, given very long URL summary table, user cannot search for shortened URL.
-Hence, I added search feature allowing users to enter shortURL key (the part after domain) and get the requesting record in the table.
+Hence, I added search feature allowing users to enter shortURL key (the part after domain) and get the requested record in the table.

 ## Implementation
 This app consists of frontend and backend which are in different code bases and highly recommend to deploy them in different servers/environments for security, scalability.